-North - you're not going to get any direct sunlight
+North - you're not going to get any direct sunlight.

 East - you're going to get the morning sunlight

-South - you're getting the most sunlight
+South - you're getting sunlight all day.

-West - you're going to get the afternoon sunlight
+West - you're going to get the afternoon sunlight.

-This affects what you can grow, for example, if you're facing South, you can pretty much grow anything but you should also be careful not to grow plants that can not handle too much direct sunlight like seedlings.
+This affects what you can grow.
+For example, if you're facing South, you can pretty much grow anything but you should also be careful not to grow plants that can not handle too much direct sunlight like seedlings.

-If you're facing north then you have nothing to fear because there are lots of plants which are shade-loving and will happily grow in the daylight.
+If you're facing north, then you have nothing to fear because there are lots of plants which are shade-loving and will happily grow in the daylight.

-Fluorescent lights and now LED lights are on the cheaper end, high pressure sodium is more expensive.
+Fluorescent lights and now LED lights are on the cheaper end.
+High-pressure sodium lights is more expensive.

 If you found this useful please share.
 Subscribe below for more updates.